MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/07-Communication-Phone-Call.md

     This function performs the following actions:

-    - Retrieves an ACS access token by calling the `acsService.getAcsToken()` function.
+    - Retrieves an ACS userId and access token by calling the `acsService.getAcsToken()` function.
     - Once the access token is retrieved, the code performs the following actions:
         - Creates a new instance of `CallClient` and `AzureCommunicationTokenCredential` using the access token.
         - Creates a new instance of `CallAgent` using the `CallClient` and `AzureCommunicationTokenCredential` objects.
 Later you'll see that `CallAgent` is used to start and end a call.

 1. Open *acs.services.ts* and locate the `getAcsToken()` function.
 The full path to the file is *openai-acs-msgraph/client/src/app/core/acs.service.ts*.
-Note that the function makes an HTTP GET request to the API server to retrieve the ACS access token.
+The function makes an HTTP GET request to the `/acstoken` route exposed by the API server.

     ```typescript
     getAcsToken(): Observable<AcsUser> {